emrecalisir/ClientGsu/README.md

 1. RMI: For the RMI operations, start or debug the project.
 2. REST: For the REST operations, start or debug the Apache Tomcat Server

+For Tesseract configuration
+Put the tessdata folder into AndroidPhone\Internal storage\Main folder.